petervaro/argon/README.md

 Description
 -----------

 `argon` is a powerful and super flexible CLI argument parser.
-It can almost handle any type of interface schemas.
+It can handle almost any type of interface schemes.
 Some of its characteristics:

+- it can handle:
+    - boolean flags,
-- it can handle boolean flags, flags with single values, flags with value arrays (values both repeated or unique) and flags with named values (key-value pairs)
+    - flags with optional or mandatory single values,
+    - flags with optional or mandatory value arrays (values both repeated or unique),
+    - flags with optional or manadatory named values (key-value pairs)
 - it can handle nested flags (contexts)
-- it has an easy to use, very dynamic and lasy declarative style
+- it has an easy to use, very dynamic and lazy declarative style
-- it has a unified parsed return value, but also provides several traverse functions for easier argument/value checking
+- it has a unified parsed return value, but also provides several traverse functions for easier argument + value + members checking
-- it has a tiny, but powerful text-templating system to build help texts
+- it has a tiny, but powerful text-templating system to build reusable help texts
+- it has very informative errors, and optionally it can handle those errors as well
 - almost everything is customizable about it